-- \ Continue with previous treatment

-- \ Plyometrics medium to high intensity

-- \ Progress sport specific drills/ practice

-- \ Return to full sports will be individualized

-- \ Formal risk assessment/ testing for return to competitive sports
+- D. Treatment / Exercises: - \ Continue with previous treatment - \ Plyometrics medium to high intensity - \ Progress sports specific drills/ practive - \ Return to full activity/ sports is an individualized decision - \ Formal testing/ risk assessment for competitive athletes

 \ Addendum

 This protocol provides general rehabilitation guidelines following ACL reconstruction procedures Hamstring Autograft or any Allograft tissue.
 It is subject to modification depending on several factors such as the degree of injury, the type and extent of associated surgical intervention, as well as your individual progress post-operatively.
 For any questions, please call my office at 860-244-1017.